The City of Annapolis is susceptible to floods and flash floods anytime during the year but especially from March to September.

-The Office of Emergency Management would like to stress the importance of pre-planning.
-Be prepared, stay informed, make a plan, and make a kit.
+The Office of Emergency Management would like to stress the importance of some driving safety tips during these hazardous conditions:

 - Water (one gallon, per person, per day)

 - Tow strap/rope